WD16: Interrupts

 WD16 has three types of interrupts: non-vectored, vectored, and halt.
 Non-vectored and vectored interrupts are enabled and disabled by the IEN and IDS instructions.
 Halt cannot be disabled.

 A non-vectored interrupt (NVI) has priority over vectored interrupts.
 The NVI is used for only two things: power fail and line clock.
 (A line clock is typically a 50 or 60 Hz input used for time slicing and time keeping.)
 When a NVI is received, PS and PC are pushed.
 Power fail status is checked.
 If it is a power fail, the WD16 will jump to the address stored at 0014.
 If not a power fail, then a line clock tick is assumed and the WD16 will jump to the address stored at 002A.

 Sixteen interrupt vectors are supported.
 When a vectored interrupt is received, PS and PC are pushed.
 During interrupt acknowledge, the WD16 accepts a four-bit interrupt number provided by the interrupting device.
 The interrupt vector table address is fetched from 0028 and the interrupt number is added to it, pointing to one of 16 words in the table.
 A word offset is fetched from the table and added to its own table address.
 The result is loaded into PC causing a jump to the interrupt service routine.
 What simultaneous interrupts are taken is determined by a 16-bit interrupt priority mask that is mostly implemented with external hardware.
 The WD16 stores the current priority mask at 002E while transmitting the mask directly to hardware.
 The mask is manipulated with the MSKO, SAVS, and RSTS instructions.
-If more than 16 vectored interrupts are required, they can be initiated through the NVI and dispatched with the IAK instruction.
+If more than 16 vectored interrupts are required, they can be initiated through the non-vectored interrupt and dispatched with the IAK instruction.

 Halt is a non-maskable interrupt that can be used for a programmer's switch or other uses depending on how its jumpers are configured.
 Although halt can alter the execution address and is not masked by interrupt enable, it cannot be used as a non-maskable interrupt because PC is not pushed.
 Depending on jumpers, the halt line may not even halt.
 If the HALT instruction is executed, it may be cleared by the halt line, again, depending on jumpers.